karllhughes/salesforcedx-codecov/README.md

-# Code Coverage for Your Salesforce DX Application
+# Apex Code Coverage Demo with Codecov
-This project demonstrates using GitHub Actions and Codecov to track code coverage for a Salesforce DX Application.
+This project demonstrates using GitHub Actions, the Salesforce DX CLI, and Codecov to track code coverage for a Salesforce Apex Application.
 The sample code and GitHub Action are derived from [Jeferson Chaves' repository here](https://github.com/jefersonchaves/sfdxgithubactions).

 ## Prerequisites
 Before you begin, you should have: